 “When I see fraud, I will expose it.
 When I see waste, I will bring it to light.
 And when I see opportunity, I will seize it to ensure a bright future for all Missourians.”

 — Nicole Galloway

 Sworn in as auditor in April 2015, Nicole’s audits have already shown results for Missouri taxpayers.
-She has uncovered more than $50 million in waste, fraud, abuse and mismanagement, and her audits have changed the way officials around the state do business on behalf of taxpayers.
-Some of her audits have led to charges filed against officials who abused their power or misspent the funds of elderly and vulnerable citizens.
+She has uncovered more than $100 million in waste, fraud, abuse and mismanagement, and her audits have changed the way officials around the state do business on behalf of taxpayers.
+Some of her audits have led to charges filed against a dozen corrupt public officials who abused their power or misspent the funds of elderly and vulnerable citizens.
 Other audits have led to repayments to business owners around Missouri, after she identified $20 million being held by the Department of Revenue that belonged to citizens.
 Nicole has also helped halt the collection of improper fees by municipal courts around the state and led the way to strengthen schools and government offices against cybersecurity attacks.

 Nicole received a Master of Business Administration from the University of Missouri and degrees in Applied Mathematics and Economics from the Missouri University of Science and Technology.
 She lives in Columbia with her husband, Jon, and sons, William, Benjamin and Joseph.

 As Missouri’s Auditor, Nicole serves as the state’s watchdog, acting as an independent, results-focused voice for Missourians.
 She has uncovered millions in government waste, fraud and abuse through hundreds of audits across the state.
 By using the audit process to create more efficient government, Nicole has improved services for Missourians at the local and state level.